-Analysis | 4 early takeaways from the contentious House hearing on the Postal Service
+Analysis | 4 takeaways from the contentious House hearing on the Postal Service

 One thing that’s not clear is whether DeJoy stopped Postal Service workers from working overtime recently (before backing off those changes after a public uproar about mail delays and concerns about how that would effect the election).

 DeJoy says he “did not direct the elimination or any cutback in overtime.”
 But The Post has obtained internal documents that says he did.
 And House Democrats obtained their own documents that blame these changes for delayed mail.
+DeJoy suggested that if overtime did get cut, maybe someone else in the Postal Service did it.

 Whether DeJoy has cut overtime yet or not, it could be coming.
 We also know, through Washington Post reporting, that he is considering big changes — much larger than previously known — to how the Postal Service operates after November.